AsteriskAmpersand/Ice-Stable/README.md

 #### 【 Kinsect Changes 】 ####
 - Extract Durations:
-  - Red: Increased to 150 seconds (up from 90).
+  - Red: Increased to 120 seconds (up from 90).
-  - White: Increased to 180 seconds (up from 120).
+  - White: Increased to 150 seconds (up from 120).
-  - Orange: Increased to 210 seconds (up from 150).
+  - Orange: Increased to 180 seconds (up from 150).
-  - Triple: Increased to 150 seconds (up from 90).
+  - Triple: Increased to 120 seconds (up from 90).
 - Extract "Low Duration" Warning Threshold:
   - Increased to 15 seconds (up from 10).
-- Kinsect Charge Durations have been normalized for field ammo types (150s) and Monster ammo types (300s).
+- Kinsect Charge Durations have been standardized for field ammo types (150s) and Monster ammo types (300s).
   - Pierce Pod: Unchanged (was 300).
   - Stone: Increased to 150 (was 75).
   - Redpit: Increased to 150 (was 90).